gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She picked up the brush and began to scrub her back.
 "If we were, Rash wouldn't want to kiss me."

-They filled the next few minutes with things both trivial and important, like whether Sensy liked his mustache
+They filled the next few minutes with things simultaneously trivial and important, like whether Sensy liked his mustache
-("No, but he's so proud of it") and whether they would pair up for the long journey down to the plains ("Are you serious?
+("No, but he's so proud of it") and whether they would pair up on the long journey down to the plains ("Are you serious?
 My *amma* would lock me in the goof pen if she caught us!").
 Noxy had almost relaxed by the time Sensy very casually asked, "So what about you and Thokmay?"